thedhruvdhiman/agile-auto-assignment/readme.md

-# News Aggregator Project!!! 🚀
+# News Aggregator Project!!! 🐶

-Hi everyone! 👋 This is a project I made to help me find news about stuff I like without searching everywhere manually.
-It looks at Reddit, Hacker News, and Google News for me.

 ## What it does